Cello Concerto (Bates)

 The Cello Concerto of Mason Bates is an American concerto for cello and orchestra, dating from 2014.
 The work was a joint commission by the Seattle Symphony, the Columbus Symphony Orchestra, and the Los Angeles Chamber Orchestra.
 It received its premiere on December 11, 2014 by the cellist Joshua Roman, former principal cellist of the Seattle Symphony and for whom Bates composed the concerto, and the Seattle Symphony, conducted by Mirga Gražinytė-Tyla.

 Composition

-Structure

 The Cello Concerto has a duration of roughly 25 minutes and is composed in three movements: